 So, if you get 500 likes per post, the hashtags you select for a post could look like this:

-Think of hashtags like SEO for your Instagram content.
+Think of hashtags like Search Engine Optimization (SEO) for your Instagram content.
 If someone is discovering your post via a hashtag, it is because they have searched for that specific keyword.
 So, if you’re a fitness influencer posting a workout in a food-related hashtag, it’s unlikely you’ll rank.
 This is because people are going to that hashtag to find food-related content, so are less likely to click on, or engage with your post.
-Ask yourself whether the hashtags you are using on a post, actually relate to the image or video.
+Ask yourself whether the hashtags you are using on a post actually relate to the image or video.
 Think about what you would search, if you would want to find content like yours, and use this to frame the basis of your initial hashtag research.

-If you’ve searched using Flick, your hashtags shouldn’t be banned or flagged, as we filter out and don’t suggest these to you.
+If you’ve searched using Flick, your hashtags shouldn’t be banned or flagged, as we filter out and don’t suggest these to you; however, you can take steps within Flick to ensure this is true!

-Make sure you’ve used the hashtags a few times to make sure the fact that you aren’t ranking isn’t down to chance.
-You will get better, more accurate results the more you use a specific hashtag, so give it time for your posts to perform.
+Make sure you’ve used the hashtags a few times to ensure that the fact you aren’t ranking isn’t down to chance.
+You will get better, more accurate results the more you use a specific hashtag, so give it time for your posts to perform!

-Check how relevant the hashtag is to the content you’re posting, Instagram prioritises content that is hyper-relevant, so ensure the hashtags aren’t too broad – e.g: fitness vs 10minworkouts
+Check how relevant the hashtag is to the content you’re posting.
+Instagram prioritizes content that is hyper-relevant, so ensure the hashtags aren’t too broad (e.g: fitness vs 10minworkouts.)

-Remember, building a hashtag strategy is a marathon not a sprint, keep at it and try applying changes and see how things go.
+Remember, building a hashtag strategy is a marathon not a sprint.
+Consistency and relevancy is key to your success!